SwagBoy3000/AI-image-gen/README.md

 # 🎨 AI Image Generator

-    > "Generate stunning AI-powered images from text prompts using state-of-the-art models.
-Choose your model, aspect ratio, and watch your imagination come to life."
+    Generate stunning AI-powered images from text prompts using state-of-the-art models.
+Choose your model, aspect ratio, and watch your imagination come to life.

-Highlights
+# Highlights

     Multiple AI Models — Choose from FLUX, SDXL, Stable Diffusion, and OpenJourney